geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Now to Albruno's hall his subjects prest
 In happy crowds to grace his nuptial feast.
 Again by Chrysos rul'd, in paths of truth,
-O'er his glad people reign'd the immortal youth ;
+O'er his glad people reign'd the immortal youth;
 And still, with gentle though unseen controul, 830

 Mild Amiantha curb'd his fiery soul,